citp/privacy-policy-historical/s/sp/spo/spotifyhouse.com.md

-> *The following text is extracted and transformed from the spotifyhouse.com privacy policy that was archived on 2018-05-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180526184450id_/https%3A//www.spotify.com/legal/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the spotifyhouse.com privacy policy that was archived on 2018-12-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181229043847id_/https%3A//www.spotify.com/legal/privacy-policy) for the most accurate reproduction.*

-# /legal/privacy-policy-update/
+# Privacy policy

 Effective as of May 25, 2018